How Does An Opioid Rehabilitation Clinic Work with Methadone

 According to the Substance Abuse and Mental Health Services Administration, methadone can be administered as a pill or in liquid and wafer forms.
-It is used to block the effects of opiate pain medications, including morphine, codeine, oxycodone, and other semi-synthetic opioids.
+It is used to prevent the onset of opioid withdrawal and, via the phenomenon of cross-tolerance development with regular use, block the effects of opiate pain medications, including morphine, codeine, oxycodone, and other semi-synthetic opioids.
 Although the treatment must be prescribed by a doctor, it is not a cure for addiction issues.
 It is nonetheless considered effective during the treatment and rehabilitation process as part of a comprehensive treatment program.

 - A reduction or avoidance of opioid withdrawal symptoms

 - Blocking of the effects of illicit opioids